davidosomething/dotfiles/vim/README.md

 ### Arch Linux

-Comment out `runtime! archlinux.vim` from `/etc/vimrc` if you're on Arch Linux!
-(In spite of its pleas not to.)
+Comment out `runtime! archlinux.vim` from `/etc/vimrc` if you're on Arch Linux (in spite of its pleas not to.)

 ## Usage